jchiu1013/Capstone/.ipynb_checkpoints/Capstone_Technical_Report-checkpoint.md

 - Neural Network
 - Long Short Term Memory(LSTM) - Recurrent Neural Network(RNN)

-Keras LSTM Architecture[4]: Below is a sample image of the architecture for a LSTM recurrent neural network.
+Keras LSTM Architecture: Below is a sample image of the architecture for a LSTM recurrent neural network.
 A recurrent neural network is a neural network that attempts to model time or sequence dependent data such as time series data in stock price or natural language processing.
 At each time step of the network the previous data is fed into the next step to maintain memory of the information.
 This helps with the vanishing gradient problem in a normal neural network where past data moves asymptotically toward zero.
 This means weight in previous layers won't be changed significantly and the model will not learn long term dependencies.
-The LSTM model solves this problem and as a result is a good model for use with time series data.
+The LSTM model solves this problem and as a result is a good model for use with time series data. [[4]]

 ![alt text](https://github.com/jchiu1013/Housing_Capstone/blob/master/Images/Keras-LSTM-tutorial-architecture.png "LSTM Architecture")